-- Line 20, Male: Report patients who identify themselves as a man/male. - Line 21, Female: Report patients who identify themselves as a woman/female. - Line 22, Transgender Man/Transgender Male/Transgender Masculine: Report transgender patients who describe their gender identity as man/male.
-(Some may just use the term "man"). - Line 23, Transgender Woman/Transgender Female/Transgender Feminine: Report transgender patients who describe their gender identity as woman/female.
-(Some may just use the term "woman"). - Line 24, Other: Report patients who DO NOT think that one of the four categories above adequately describes them.
+- Line 20, Male: Report patients who identify themselves as a man/male. - Line 21, Female: Report patients who identify themselves as a woman/female. - Line 22, Transgender Man/Transgender Male/Transmasculine: Report transgender patients who describe their gender identity as man/male or a person who was assigned female sex at birth and identifies with masculinity.
+(Some may just use the term "man.") - Line 23, Transgender Woman/Transgender Female/Transfeminine: Report transgender patients who describe their gender identity as woman/female or a person who was assigned male sex at birth and identifies with femininity.
+(Some may just use the term "woman.") - Line 24, Other: Report patients who DO NOT think that one of the four categories above adequately describes them.
 Include patients who identify themselves as genderqueer or non-binary. - Line 25, Chose not to disclose: Report patients who chose not to disclose their gender.